What edge profiles can I choose for my granite worktops?

 A slightly smaller bevel can look good on the currently popular, featureless slab doors, where minimalist design is to the fore.
 Many such kitchens are handleless, and are suited to thinner profile 20mm quartz worktops, where we tend to give a smaller bevel as a matter of simple proportion.

 On kitchens with more rounded profiles on their doors, a pencil round edging may be chose as it echoes more closely the soft contours of the units.
+This edge has a similar look and curvature to a traditional cylindrical pencil, though the curve meets the top surface at a slight line.
+We charge a little extra for pencil round edging.
+It is quite common to use this edge on the top edge only, with a bevel on the bottom.

 Softer curves on the unit doors lend themselves to a rounded worktop